 Once it is done, it is dipped in sugar syrup and sold as a sweet variant.

 Ghevar is sold in two styles.
 Sweet and unsweetened.
 The former has a short lifespan and needs to be consumed within 3-7 days.
-Latter has a shelf life of 20-30 days.
+The latter has a shelf life of 20-30 days.
 There are many variants of Ghevar.
 The most popular among these is Paneer Ghevar.
 LMB sweets profess that they mastered its technique.

 Paneer (cottage cheese) Ghevar doesn’t mean that it is prepared from the usual paneer sold in the market.
-To make Paneer Ghevar thick curdled milk or Chhena is mixed in the batter.
+To make Paneer Ghevar, thick curdled milk or Chhena is mixed in the batter.
 Its seller insists that this variant has a longer shelf life and is tastier than the plain one.
 Even milk Ghevar is also popular in Jaipur.
 In this case, milk is added to the batter.

 Price of Ghevar in Jaipur

 Malai Ghevar is highly sought after and is for instant consumption.
 The sweet Ghevar is topped with a layer of Malai ( fat obtained by heating milk) and sometimes, it is sprinkled with dry fruits & nuts or Vark.
+Even though many shops sell Malai Ghevar in Jaipur, in my opinion, Sambhar Fini and Ghevar is the best shop to buy Malai Ghevar.
+Here is a picture of Malai Ghevar.

 What is the history of Ghevar?

-Why is Ghevar is associated with Teej?
+Why is Ghevar associated with Teej?

-As per the customs and rituals, Ghevar is sent as a gift by parents of the married daughters as a blessing for her happy married life.
+As per the customs and rituals, Ghevar is sent as a gift by the parents of the married daughters as a blessing for her happy married life.

 Best places to buy Ghevar in Jaipur